To Sell or to Donate: That is the Questionposted by Andrea | 12/18/2015

 So are you ready to purge?

 Just do it — I promise you won’t regret it when you get back home and can instantly enjoy your extra breathing room!
-There are many times when our time is MUCH MORE valuable then our money (and our sanity).
+There are many times when our time is MUCH MORE valuable than our money (and our sanity).
 In my opinion, purging small items is definitely one of those times.

 Also, since I’m often asked: we don’t claim our donated items as tax deductions anymore, just because it doesn’t make a difference for our taxes so it’s not worth my time (or the extra paperwork.)
 However, if that’s something you’d like to do and it DOES make a difference on your yearly taxes, then definitely look at the deduction as an added bonus to a clutter-free home!